Unboxing LLMs > loading...

 6. Inference with the Fine-tuned Model

-# Load the base model and LoRA adapter for inference
+Load the quantized base model again, then merge the trained LoRA adapter weights.

 from peft import PeftModel

-# Load base model (can be in 4-bit for inference too)
+# Reload the base model (can be quantized for efficient inference)

 base_model = AutoModelForCausalLM.from_pretrained(